Temperature Plots on Mobile: are only available on devices 500px or wider. Try using your mobile device in landscape orientation.

 Once Webb has reached L2, this page will transition to tracking Webb's commissioning steps including the vital process of cooling to operating temperatures and mirror alignment, followed by instrument commissioning.
 At this point the top of the page will show a set of bellweather current daily temperature obsevations followed by plots of those temperatures.

 Deployment Phases and Steps

-The MOST RECENTLY COMPLETED deployment step for Webb is displayed along a line that also indicates the major deployment phases.
-Note that the timing, duration and/or order of deployment phases and steps may change.
+The most recently completed (unless noted as "Status:Ongoing" ) deployment/commissioning step for Webb is displayed along a time/distance line that also indicates the major deployment/commisioning phases.
+A phase may have many steps.
+Note that the timing, duration and/or order of these phases and steps may change.
 This page shows the default/nominal timing and order.
 The phases mark the start and end of major groups of deployment steps.
-The most recently completed deployment step is shown as a spacecraft icon on the line and is detailed below with a larger image and links.
-Deployment phases are shown on the line in a light blue overlay on screens large enough to display this info, otherwise hidden.
+The most recently completed deployment/commissioning step is shown as an icon on the ltime/distance ine and is detailed below with a larger image and links.
+Deployment/commissioning phases and steps are shown on the line in a light blue overlay on screens large enough to display this info, otherwise hidden.

 Explore ALL Deployment Steps

-You can EXPLORE past and upcoming deployments on the way to L2.
-The Deployment Explorer opens to the MOST RECENTLY COMPLETED deployment step, all deployment steps to the "left" (on the top thumbnail nav) are COMPLETED, all deployment steps to the "right" (on the top thumbnail nav) are FUTURE.
+You can EXPLORE past and upcoming deployments on the way to L2 and through commissioning.
+The Deployment Explorer opens to the most recently completed (unless noted as "Status:Ongoing" ) deployment/commissioning step, all steps to the "left" (on the top thumbnail nav) are COMPLETED, all steps to the "right" (on the top thumbnail nav) are FUTURE.